skunkwolf/courtyard/README.md

 ### Step 2.
 Update the required configuration

 The [nats-config.yaml](./nats-config.yaml) file contains the default configuration for **Skunkwolf**.

+In this file:

+- The first part defines a headless service for NATS.
+- The second part (separated by ---) contains the Helm chart configuration for NATS.
+- The third part (also separated by ---) defines a Kubernetes secret to hold your TLS certificates and keys.

 Within this file the following are set:
 - Set cluster.enabled to true to enable clustering.
 - Set cluster.replicas to 3 for a 3-node cluster.
 - Enable TLS for the cluster with cluster.tls.enabled set to true.
 - Specify the Kubernetes secret containing your TLS certificates with cluster.tls.secret.name.
 - Enable JetStream with jetstream.enabled set to true, and configure memory and file storage for JetStream.

 Changes can be made to this configuration as needed.